mallardduck/laravel-traits/docs/01-CommandOutputPrefix.md

          ->hourly()
          ->appendOutputTo($cronLog);
  ```
+*Note*: Setting it up like this would log the cron to `storage/logs/cron.log` in youre Laravel app.
+It would not log, nor include prefix, one-off executions of the command.

+Read more about Laravel's Scheduled Tasks here: [Task Scheduling](https://laravel.com/docs/5.8/scheduling)

 ## Example output:
 Depending on prefix string you setup the output will vary.
 However in general, the prefix will include the string you set and an 'ID' corresponding to the UNIX timestamp.